-Similarly, some girls are more feminine and enjoy playing with dolls while others are more into the masculine stuff.
+Similarly, some girls are more feminine and enjoy playing with dolls, while others are more into masculine stuff.

 This isn’t to say that we’re stuck with masculine or feminine behaviors, only that some things come more naturally to us than others.
 Humans are flexible with their behavior and can strategically display the behaviors that they want.